 And this is exactly how you should position it to your colleagues, when you ask them to feedback on your PM skills and knowledge gaps.

 What skills do they believe you embody?
 What are your areas for development?
 And how many of these can you cross-reference with your own insights?

-It’s those nuggets of truth which you may not have recognized yourself, which will lead to better Blind spot and Unknown understanding.
+It’s those nuggets of truth that you may not have recognized yourself, which will lead to better Blindspot and Unknown understanding.

-Now you’ve taken several routes to identifying your skill gaps, it’s time to fill them…
+Now you’ve taken several routes to identify your skill gaps, it’s time to fill them…

 As a PM on the road to professional development, it’s absolutely essential to maintain a growth mindset as you go.